 Squeeze the cement into the yarn.
-Add water if needed, since the yarns steals some of the moisture away, smidgen at a time though.
+Add water if needed, only a smidgen at a time.

 Since this was yarn, it was longer and allowed me to just pull up as I turned the balloon above the bucket to wrap back and forth.
 Smooth the excess off or run through fingers.
 You WILL be covered in concrete at some point, so don’t wear your best clothes.
 I do now have concrete stains on my camera.

-The amount of wrapping and coverage on these is more, so I’d say they are stronger.
+The amount of wrapping and coverage on these is more dense, so I’d say they are stronger.
 But who really sits or stomps on these anyways?!

-Spray to strengthen the concrete during curing.
+Spray the orbs with water to strengthen the concrete during curing.
 Don’t rush, they will cure.